-The R7-8 Federal Handicapped Parking Sign and Van Accessible Sign
+The R7-8 Federal Handicap Parking Sign and Van Accessible Sign

 The 12x18 R7-8 Handicapped Parking Sign and its companion 12x6 R7-8A Van Accessible sign, are the only handicapped parking signs included in the Manual of Uniform Traffic Control Devices (MUTCD).
 We manufacture our federal handicapped parking signs and van accessible signs with the materials, size, color, image, font and letter height specifications required by the MUTCD.

 States That Use the Federal R7-8 Handicapped Parking Sign:

 Alaska (AK), Alabama (AL), (Arkansas) AR, Colorado (CO), Delaware (DE), Hawaii (HI), Iowa (IA), Idaho (ID), Indiana (IN), Kansas (KS), Kentucky (KY), Louisiana (LA), Massachusetts (MA), Maryland (MD), Maine (ME), Mississippi (MS), Montana (MT), North Dakota (ND), Nebraska (NE), New Hampshire (NH), New Mexico (NM), New York (NY), Pennsylvania (PA), Rhode Island (RI), South Carolina (SC), South Dakota (SD), Texas (TX), Utah (UT), Vermont (VT), Wyoming (WY)